OpenNebula/docs/source/administration/authentication/x509_auth.rst

 User Login
 ----------

-Users must execute the 'oneuser login' command to generate a login token, and export the new ``ONE_AUTH`` environment variable.
+Users must execute the 'oneuser login' command to generate a login token.
+The token will be stored in the $ONE\_AUTH environment variable.
 The command requires the OpenNebula username, and the authentication method (``–x509`` in this case).

 .. code::

     newuser@frontend $ oneuser login newuser --x509 --cert newcert.pem --key newkey.pem
     Enter PEM pass phrase:
-    export ONE_AUTH=/home/user/.one/one_x509

-    newuser@frontend $ export ONE_AUTH=/home/user/.one/one_x509

 The generated token has a default **expiration time** of 1 hour.
 You can change that with the ``–time`` option.